 Spanish Military Hospital Museum

 The Spanish Military Hospital Museum gives visitors a chance to travel back in time to learn about medical practices and procedures in the Colonial Spanish Period of St. Augustine.
-The 40-minute fully guided tours offer a glimpse into another world, with demonstrations of "cutting edge" colonial surgery techniques by the Museum staff.
+The 40-minute fully-guided tour offers a glimpse into another world, with demonstrations of "cutting edge" colonial surgery techniques by the Museum staff.

 The Apothecary shows guests how herbs used in colonial times were the origins of some of the most popular medicines today.
 Many of these herbs can be found in the Apothecary's garden at the Museum.